ellemenno/cli0/README.md

 # cli0
 _(cleo)_ cli zero —a simple shell script skeleton with no dependencies

-Good for whipping up a quick command line tool with some familiar comforts:
+Good for whipping up a quick command line interface with some familiar comforts:
 - argument parsing
 - usage info
 - colored output (when appropriate) that goes to [the right place](https://web.archive.org/web/20201204114029/http://www.jstorimer.com/blogs/workingwithcode/7766119-when-to-use-stderr-instead-of-stdout)